Welcome to my plant walk and forage picnic page. Please scroll all the way down for summer walks, or purchase a Gift Walk on the way.

 Cancellation Policy

-No refunds, but you may receive credit.
-Walks with picnics take a lot of time to plan and prepare.
-If you cancel with up to three days notice you are welcome to use your ticket (purchased or gift) as credit towards a different walk.
-Cancellations within 48 hours of a walk do not receive credit.
+Refunds are at my discretion: Walks with picnics take a lot of time to plan and prepare.
+If you cancel with up to four days' notice you are welcome to use your ticket (purchased or gifted) as credit towards a future walk.
+Cancellations within three of a walk do not receive a refund or credit.

 Gift Walks